MrLixm/katananodling/doc/INDEX.md

 ```

+## methods

+### `BaseCustomNodes.__init__`

+Called when the node is created AND when loaded from an existing scene.

+You don't need to implement this by default.

+If you implement it, do not call the superclass init constructor. *( =no `super()`)*

+### `BaseCustomNodes._build`

+Called only when the node is created for the first time in the scene.
+NOT on
+previous scene loading.
+You can create nodes, edit parameters, add attributes, ...

+### `BaseCustomNodes.upgrade`

+Called when the node is loaded from a previous scene AND when the node is created
+for the first time.

+You don't need to implement this method unless you have published multiple versions
+of your node and one introduce some breaking change like a new parameter.
+In that
+case you can perform a check on the version of the node and then perform the required
+upgrade for this version.

+Don't forget to call `self.about.__update__()` at the end so the version stored
+on the node itself is updated.

+# Environment variables

+Check [../katananodling/c.py](../katananodling/c.py) for an in-depth look.

+The available environement variable are :

+## `KATANA_NODLING_EXCLUDED_NODES`:

+List of CustomNodes **class name** that must be not be registered at all.

+Supports Unix shell-style wildcards thanks to the fnmatch python module.

+List separator is the system path separator (`;` or `:`):

+> ex: `"Lxm*;SceneGenerator[12];PointWidth"`

+## `KATANA_NODLING_UPGRADE_DISABLE`:

+Set to 1 (or actually to anythin non-empty)
+to disable the upgrading process when BaseCustomNode nodes are loaded
+from previous version.

+This can be useful when opening archived project or sending scene to the farm.

+## `KATANA_NODLING_NODE_PARAM_DEBUG`:

+Set to 1 (or actually to anythin non-empty)
+to enable the "debug" mode for BaseCustomNode parameters in the nodegraph.
+Params that are usually hidden are made visible.

 # Good to know

-> Be aware that you cannot open a scene with saved BaseCustomNode if at least the base
+> Be aware that you cannot open a scene with saved `BaseCustomNode` instance
-> BaseCustomNode class is not registered in Katana.
-But you can open a scene
+> if at least the base `BaseCustomNode` class is not registered in Katana.
-> with BaseCustomNode subclass even if they are not registered.
+> But you can open a scene with `BaseCustomNode` subclasses even if they are not registered.
+> (so even if you unregister a node-library the scenes will still open)

 > This repo has been extracted from [opscripting](https://github.com/MrLixm/opscripting).
-> To get all the commit history looks for commit on the `customtooling` directory there.
+> To get all the commit history looks for commit on the previously named
+> `customtooling` directory there.